Qumulo/docs/azure-administrator-guide/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 ---
 title: "Creating and Using Access Tokens to Authenticate External Services to Qumulo Core"
-summary: "This section explains how to create and use access tokens&mdash;by using the Qumulo REST API, Python SDK, and <code>qq</code> CLI&mdash;to authenticate external services to Qumulo Core."
+summary: "This section explains how to create and use access tokens&mdash;by using the Qumulo Core REST API, Python SDK, and <code>qq</code> CLI&mdash;to authenticate external services to Qumulo Core."
 permalink: /azure-administrator-guide/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.html
 redirect_from:
   - /azure-administrator-guide/external-services/using-access-tokens.html